Man's body found in Glasgow park

 These are external links and will open in a new window

-A man's body has been discovered in Bellahouston Park on the southside of Glasgow.
+The body of a man has been found in a park in the east end of Glasgow.

-Strathclyde Police said it was found in the park shortly before 09:00 on Sunday.
+Police were called to Hogarth Park near Edinburgh Road, in the Carntyne area, at 17.30 on Monday.

-They are treating the death as unexplained while inquiries are being carried out.
+The death is currently being treated as unexplained, with a post-mortem examination to be carried out.